finos/htc-grid/docs/project/user_guide/creating_your_a_client.md

     ```bash
     python3 ./client.py  --njobs 2 --job_size 3 --job_batch_size 4
     ```
-    To tarts 5 threads, each submits a single session wth 1 job with a custom arguments to the executable.
+    To tarts 5 threads, each submits a single session with 1 job with a custom arguments to the executable.

     ```bash
     python3 ./client.py  --njobs 1 --worker_arguments "5000 1 100" -nthreads 5